-Saturday Academy:
+Virtual Saturday Academy:

-The teachers and Support Educators who staff Saturday Academy every Saturday from 8-12 noon provide additional academic support to students whose academic status is jeopardized due to work incompletion, attendance issues, or other reasons.
+The teachers and Support Educators who staff Saturday Academy every Saturday from 9-11am provide additional academic support to students whose academic status is jeopardized due to work incompletion, attendance issues, or other reasons.
 Attendance is mandated by contract for some students.
 Parents can also request that their children attend.